Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical date for this entry is May 22, 1863.

 Location.
 32° 22.31′ N, 90° 51.024′ W. Marker is in Vicksburg National Military Park, Mississippi, in Warren County.
-Marker is on Confederate Avenue, on the left when traveling east.
+It is on Confederate Avenue, on the left when traveling east.
 Touch for map.
 Marker is at or near this postal address: Confederate Avenue, Vicksburg MS 39183, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Iowa 26th Infantry (a few steps from this marker); U S Missouri 12th Infantry (a few steps from this marker); Watching the Approach
+At least 8 other markers are within walking distance of this marker: Iowa 26th Infantry (a few steps from this marker); U S Missouri 12th Infantry (a few steps from this marker); Watching the Approach

 Paid Advertisement